-For more information on archaeology, below are online and print publications for a wide range of audiences.
+For more information on archaeology, below are additional SAA resources for a wide range of audiences:

 Archaeology & You [PDF 1.2 MB]